 NR 151.001 Purpose.
 This chapter establishes runoff pollution performance standards for non-agricultural facilities and transportation facilities and performance standards and prohibitions for agricultural facilities and practices designed to achieve water quality standards as required by s.
 281.16 (2) and (3), Stats.
-This chapter also specifies a process for the development and dissemination of department technical standards as required by s.
-281.16 (2) (b), Stats.
-If these performance standards as required by s.
+This chapter also specifies a process for the development and dissemination of department technical standards to implement the non-agricultural performance standards as required by s.
 281.16 (2) (b), Stats.
 If these performance standards, this chapter specifies how the department may develop targeted performance standards in conformance with s.
 NR 151.004.